hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 (making it hard to add to red.js -_-)

 [21:30:13](#Wp0m0PQEYVun8D2i4pINsjL-vtog8gQLb5hWOGK3pNs) <GiuseppeChillemi (GiuseppeChillemi)>:
-You could do it the lazy way: convert, write and reconvert Ì†ΩÌ∏â
+You could do it the lazy way: convert, write and reconvert üòâ

 [21:30:47](#DMQpV6-VjEXZ9g_dPVkfm08-IRXA80vxdWBdRgha6ps) <GiuseppeChillemi (GiuseppeChillemi)>:
 Do not do this on gigabyte data in a strict loop.